mcquackers/craigstr/SMOKETEST.md

   1. Click on a Category
   1. Click on any user's email address
   1. You are now viewing a page that lists all posts authored by that user

+### Scenario 9: Paginate user's posts
+  1. Login as a user or admin
+  1. Click on a Region
+  1. Click on a Category
+  1. Browse pages of posts in that category using the arrows